Canary Islands Port Transport Guide: Las Palmas, Santa Cruz and Arrecife

 When you fly into a country for a holiday, you pass through that country’s immigration and are formally admitted as a visitor.
 A cruise is different.
 Your ship is flagged under a specific country, it operates as your accommodation, and in many ports you are technically a ship passenger in transit rather than an independent tourist arriving overland or by air.
 This distinction matters enormously for visa purposes.

-None of this means you can ignore visa requirements.
-If you want to go ashore at a port that requires a visa and you don’t have one, you will not be allowed off the ship : full stop.
+None of so you can ignore visa requirements.
+If you want to go ashore at a port that requires a visa and you don’t have one, you will not be allowed off the ship: full stop.
 The stay-onboard option is a fallback, not a loophole.
-And for some ports, even remaining on board while the ship is docked in that country’s territorial waters can have implications, though in practice this is rare for standard tourist itineraries.
+And for some ports, even remaining on board while the ship is docked in that country’s territorial waters can have implications, though this is rare in normal cruise itineraries for standard tourist itineraries.

 • You are treated as a transit passenger at many ports, not a full visitor